Ian Happ Player Props: Cubs vs. Marlins

 Ian Happ At The Plate

-- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks seventh and he is 50th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 28th, his on-base percentage ranks eighth, and he is 53rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.